- L1 Mammalian evolution and faunal history

 3) the empirical evidence that supports functional interpretations of life history parameters and behaviour (including observation, comparative and experimental studies).

-Lecture blocks deal with social evolution, communication, family life, vertebrate and insect societies and selfish genes.
+Lecture blocks deal with social evolution, communication, family life, predator-prey interactions and selfish genes.

 Module Organiser: Dr David Aldridge